audrasjb/key-figures/README.txt

 == Installation ==

 1. Install the plugin and activate.
-2. Go to Reading options to select the sitemap page.
-3. Go to Appearance &gt; Key figures to manage plugin’s settings.
+2. Go to Settings $gt; Key Figures to manage plugin settings.
+3. Insert key figure boxes in your content using the key figure button (see screenshots).

 == Frequently Asked Questions ==

-= Is there any questions? =

-Not yet :)
+No question for the moment.

 == Screenshots ==

-1. Screenshot 1.
+1. Example of key figure in action.
+2. Plugin settings.
+3. Another example of key figure box.
+3. And a last example… be creative and do your own now! :)

 == Changelog ==